hachibu/reliable-fetch/README.md

 # Reliable Fetch ![version](https://img.shields.io/github/package-json/v/hachibu/reliable-fetch) ![license](https://img.shields.io/github/license/hachibu/reliable-fetch)

 An easy-to-use library for Node.js to make the fetch function more reliable.
+This library is currently under development and should be considered incomplete and a work in progress.

 **[📖 Documentation](https://hachibu.github.io/reliable-fetch)**